 Why NOT to Rake Your Leaves This Year

-Excited to get out and rake your leaves this weekend?
+Are you excited to get outside and rake your leaves this weekend?
 If not, here's some good news: You can prevent weeds naturally by NOT raking your leaves!

-1) Rake or Blow Leaves from your beds out into your lawn.
+- Rake or blow leaves from your beds into your lawn.

-2) Run over the leaves a few times with the mower to chop them into small pieces.
+- Run your mower over the leaves a few times to chop them into small pieces.

-3) Lightly rake the chopped leaves into a pile (much smaller than if you were raking leaves that hadn't been mowed.
+- Lightly rake the chopped leaves into a pile, smaller in size than if you were raking leaves that hadn't been mowed.

-4) Mow that pile a few more times and rake the remaining leaves into the lawn.
+- Mow that pile a few more times and rake the remaining leaves into the lawn.
 We recommend using a fan-shaped leaf rake, instead of a garden rake (see below).

-The important thing to remember is that you don't want your leaves to smother the grass.
+An important takeaway, is that you don't want your leaves to smother the grass.
 Raking them once after you've chopped them up will help the grass blades stand up and the leaf pieces to fall to the soil.
-Don't hesitate to contact us with any questions or issues with your lawn, don't hesitate to reach out.
-Fall is an ideal time of year for us to fix any problems you might have.
+If you have any questions about this process or issues with your lawn, don't hesitate to reach out.
+Fall is an ideal time of year for us to fix any problems you might have, Contact Us.